PathofJisu/PathofJisu/README.md

   * Locations with the most destinations in Uber App
   * Locations with the most destinations in Lyft App
 ###### Titanic (Python) : Here is the [link](https://github.com/PathofJisu/Data-Analyst-Portfolio/tree/main/6.%20Titanic/Python)
-  * Analysis and visualization of what types of people survived the most from various aspects through the passenger information of the Titanic.
-  * Predict feature importance and survival probability based on the trained data through building an LGB (Light Gradient Boosting) machine learning         model with sklearn library
+  * Description: Titanic project's main goal was to predict survival probability through the Titanic passenger information.
+Through analysis and visualization of what types of people survived the most from various aspects, the passengers' survival tendency according to several features was identified.
+Also, feature importance and survival probability were predicted by building an LGB (Light Gradient Boosting) machine learning model with sklearn library based on trained data.

 ###### Spotify 2010-2019 (Python) : Here is the [link](https://github.com/PathofJisu/Data-Analyst-Portfolio/tree/main/7.%20Spotify%20(2010-2019)/Python)
   * Predict top genre through Spotify list during 2010-2019